Introduction to the theory of mixing for incompressible flows: Estimates for uniformly-in-time Sobolev velocity fields

 Therefore, it follows

 Taking the supremum over $0 \leq t \leq T$ and $r>0$ and the $L^p$-norm in the variable $x$, we get

 We conclude that there exists $\bar{C} = \bar{C} (d,p,T)$ such that

 In an informal sense, estimate~\eqref{e:Gquant} indicates that the regular Lagrangian flow possesses a logarithmic derivative.
-Alternative approaches involving logarithmic function spaces have been developed in~\cite{MR4263701,MR4377866}, in the compressible setting in~\cite{MR3862947}, and through Littlewood–Paley theory in~\cite{MR4747245}.
+Alternative approaches involving logarithmic function spaces have been developed in~\cite{MR4263701,MR4377866}, removing the divergence-free condition in~\cite{MR3862947}, and through Littlewood–Paley theory in~\cite{MR4747245}.